AlexCryptoKing/freqailstm/README.md

 from [freqtrade](https://github.com/freqtrade/freqtrade), a crypto trading bot.

-⚠️ **Since problems have started to arise with the latest versions of Freqtrade (> 2024.02), I will be porting this model, and potentially other models, to PyTorch.
-PyTorch has better GPU support across platforms and allows for faster development since it eliminates the need to edit the core of freqAI (maybe just increasing the timeframe limit from 5 minutes to a bigger one).** ⚠️

 ## Overview

 This project aims to develop a trading model that utilizes a dynamic weighting and aggregate scoring system to make more informed trading decisions.
 The model was initially built using TensorFlow and the Keras API, but has been ported to PyTorch to take advantage of its better GPU support across platforms and faster development process.